“Iconic” is an overused term, but it’s the exact word to describe Binion’s instantly recognizable neon facade.

 If you’re looking to play some cheap table games, getting just slightly off the beaten path is always a good idea.
-Check out either El Cortez or Downtown Grand which are both within walking distance.
-El Cortez commonly offers $5 minimum bets while Downtown Grand offers some of the cheapest blackjack in Vegas, with minimums as low as $1.
+Check out Downtown Grand which is steps away from Fremont Street.

-Upgrade your pool experience at either Circa or Golden Nugget.
-While Binion’s rooftop pool atop the old Mint tower offers breathtaking views, the pool itself isn’t anything special.
-Circa’s Stadium Swim comes equipped with 2 swim-up bars, 6 pools, and a 135 foot TV screen while Golden Nugget’s Tank is built around an aquarium stocked with sharks.
+Circa’s Stadium Swim comes equipped with 2 swim-up bars, 6 pools, and a 135-foot TV screen while Golden Nugget’s Tank is built around an aquarium stocked with sharks.
 Both are typically available to non-hotel guests for a cover charge.